 - Multinational cohort integration: Josep Maria Haro, research and teaching director of Fundació Sant Joan de Déu (Barcelona, Spain)

-- Reuse of data and biosamples, informed consent and personal data protection challenges Michaela Mayrhofer, senior project manager, BBMRI-ERIC (Graz, Austria)
+- Reuse of data and biosamples, informed consent and personal data protection challenges: Michaela Th.
+Mayrhofer, chief policy officer, head of CS ELSI, BBMRI-ERIC (Graz, Austria)

 - The challenges of patient stratification studies and personalised treatments for health technology assessment: Frank Hulstaert, senior researcher, Belgian Health Care Knowledge Centre (KCE) (Brussels, Belgium)